-In addition to this, we are also offering parents a £200 budget which can be used towards school uniform, trips, clubs etc.
+In addition to this, we are also offering parents support with school uniform, trips, clubs etc.

-If you have any suggestions or ideas of how we can support your child, please contact Sarah Filsell who is the Pupil premium co-ordinator or complete the slip on the letter below.
+If you have any suggestions or ideas of how we can support your child, please contact Miss Turnell who is the Pupil premium co-ordinator via the school office or complete the slip on the letter below.

 If you would prefer to contact me via the website, I will get back to you as soon as I can.